-EDU 212A Practicum in Secondary School - English (1,4, 3 cr.)
-Critical observation and practice teaching of English conducted in secondary critical observation and practice teaching of English conducted in secondary schools under the guidance of the University instructor.
+EDU 212A Practicum in Secondary School - English (1,4,3 cr.)

+Critical observation and practice teaching of English conducted in secondary schools under the guidance of the University instructor.
 Prerequisite: EDU 211 and EDU 218.

-EDU 212B Practicum in Secondary School - Science (1,4, 3 cr.)
+EDU 212B Practicum in Secondary School - Science (1,4,3 cr.)